FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 </body>
 ```

-Let's see how we can use jQuery to **change the colour of the text** in the paragraph with class of `intro`.
+Let's see how we can use jQuery to **change the colour of the text** in the paragraph with a class of `intro`.

 ---